 Traveling During Monsoon Season

-If you'll be traveling in Southeast Asia in May, you may find yourself dealing with the beginning of monsoon season.
-Don't despair!
-Unless a tropical storm is shaking things up, you won't have perpetual rain day in and day out.
+Like any other time of year on the road, traveling during the monsoon season has its advantages and disadvantages.
+If you'll be in Southeast Asia in May, you may face the beginning of the monsoon season.
+Don't despair—unless a tropical storm is shaking things up, you won't have perpetual rain.
 Plus, sights and attractions won't be as crowded.